 Dorset knobs were a favourite food of local author Thomas Hardy.
 He liked them with stilton cheese.

 The Dorset Knob Throwing Festival has been held the first Sunday in May since 2008.
 As well as throwing them, other knob-related activities at the food festival included guess the weight of the knob, the knob and spoon race, knob darts and knob painting.
 Since 2017 it has been held in Kingston Maurward College, near Dorchester.
 Late 2019 organisers said the college had now ended the arrangement and the 2020 festival has been cancelled while they search for a new venue.
 They insist the festival will return in 2021.

 Dorset knobs are normally sold in a bag or tin in Dorset delicatessens, farm shops and independent food stores.
-I think our nearest stockist is Harbour News and Groves Nursery.
+I think our nearest stockist is Harbour Gifts and Groves Nursery.
 They would make a nice little present to say thank you to someone who has been watering your garden / feeding your goldfish / looking after your hamster (etc) while you holiday in West Dorset.
 But be warned, supplies are limited.
 When they’re gone, they’re gone, until next year anyway.